LaMonte Wade Jr Player Props: Giants vs. Athletics

-LaMonte Wade Jr -- with an on-base percentage of .314 in his past 10 games, 82 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Oakland Athletics, with Paul Blackburn on the hill, on August 5 at 7:07 PM ET.
+On Sunday, LaMonte Wade Jr (.286 on-base percentage in past 10 games, 109 points below season-long percentage) and the San Francisco Giants face the Oakland Athletics, whose starting pitcher will be Luis Medina.
+First pitch is at 4:07 PM ET.

-He hit a home run while going 1-for-3 in his previous game against the Diamondbacks.
+He had a hitless performance in his last game (0-for-3) against the Athletics.

 LaMonte Wade Jr Game Info & Props vs. the Athletics